Skip to content ↓

 Exam results

-In 2020 and 2021 schools were asked to generate exam grades for students due to the disruption caused by COVID.
-The center assessed grades (CAGS) and teacher assessed grades (TAGS) generated in 2020 and 2021 have not been included in the 2022 performance tables.
-For our curriculum this means that two years worth of grades have not been included in the 2022 performance table data.
+In 2021 schools were asked to generate exam grades for students due to the disruption caused by COVID.
+The teacher assessed grades (TAGS) generated in 2021 have not been included in the 2023 performance tables.
+For our curriculum this means that a year's worth of grades have not been included in the 2023 performance table data.

-In 2020 and 2021, there was an increase nationally in the grades awarded by the CAGs and TAGs processes.
+In 2021, there was an increase nationally in the grades awarded by the TAGs processes.
 This will be one of the reasons that this data has been removed from the analysis.
 The grades which Aylsham High School generated were not inflated.
-Our 2020 and 2021 grades were in line with those grades achieved in 2019 and 2022 when students completed exams as normal.
-Therefore, including these grades in an analysis of the 2022 data would not distort inappropriately the performance data for 2022.
+Our 2021 grades were in line with those grades achieved in 2019 and 2022 when students completed exams as normal.
+Therefore, including these grades in an analysis of the 2023 data would not distort inappropriately the performance data for 2023.
 The table shows the headline figures for the school based on information contained in the DfE performance table against the school data if all qualifications achieved were included.
 The national and Norfolk figures are included as a comparison.

 PT measure